scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 ```

 In this case, the string `"Effect"` will be printed immediately when the `Task` is constructed, and never again.
-We need to make sure to only use this method with already evaluated values.
+We need to make sure that we only use this method with values that are already evaluated.

 ### Failed Tasks

-If we'd like to create a `Task` that signals an error, we could use `Task.raiseError`:
+When we want to create a `Task` that signals an error, we can use `Task.raiseError`:

 ```scala
 import monix.eval.Task